Table of Contents

 - Surveys, etc.

-7. Assign responsibilities
+7. Assign responsibilities for your nonprofit fund development plan

 The more people you have on the team, the more people you build relationships with, ultimately leading to more funds.
-Determine the involvement of your volunteers, board members, supporters, and donors, etc.
+Determine the involvement of your volunteers, board members, new supporters, and donors, etc.

-For instance, who is responsible for researching the fundraising platforms and giving recommendations, who would tell you which channels gave the most, etc.
+For instance, who is responsible for researching the fundraising platforms and annual giving recommendations, who would tell you which channels gave the most, etc.

 This ensures that all parts of your plan are executed without overwhelming any of your team members.
 Here’s an example: